hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 The following arguments are supported:

-* `name` - (Required) Name of the Front Door which is globally unique.
+* `name` - (Required) Specifies the name of the `Front Door` service.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Name of the Resource group within the Azure subscription.
+* `resource_group_name` - (Required) Specifies the name of the Resource Group in which the `Front Door` service should exist.
 Changing this forces a new resource to be created.

-* `location` - (Required) Resource location.
+* `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `backend_pool` - (Required) A `backend_pool` block as defined below.